 There are so many vulnerable people in need here in the U.S. Shouldn’t we help them first?

-- It's hard to see so much need around us and to know where to start.
-We believe this question should be answered with prayer.
-Asking the Lord to help us see where we could each be utilized the most to help those around us.
-One of the amazing things about the Body of Christ is that we all have different callings and passions.
-If your time and resources are spent to help those people who are in need it in your own community, that is wonderful!
+- It's hard to see so much need around us and know where to start.
+We believe this question should be answered from a Kingdom-minded perspective.
+1 Corinthians 12:14-26 tells us how the Lord intends the Body of Christ to operate.
+The Body is designed to work differently and yet cohesively together in our various callings and passions.
+If your time and resources are spent helping those who are in need in your own community, that is wonderful!
 There’s a common notion that in order to regain order and fairness in society we have to pit one vulnerable population against another.
 But we believe every person is made in the image of God and are of equal importance to Him.
 This belief gives all of us the freedom to advocate for anyone we know who is in need.
 We highly encourage you to get involved in whatever passion/ministry work you feel God has equipped you for, and to serve those you see in need.
 There are many great organizations we love and appreciate that restore dignity, demonstrate love, and meet the tangible needs of people here in the U.S.

 Who are World Relief and National Immigration Forum?